 RETURN person.id, person.name;

-Optionally, you can run the
+Optionally, run the ANALYZE

 command